c2dc/wain2021/README.md

 Improving detection of scanning attacks on heterogeneous networks with Federated Learning

 ## Description of the notebooks
 > `Federated Learning.ipynb` - All data wrangling for the federated learning experiment reported on the paper.
+With 13 agents (data silos) comparing local trained models to federated learning using `FedAvg`.
 >
 > `Centralized.ipynb` - Evaluation of naive scanning attack detection learning task centralizing all the data.